mishrashubham577/skillsearch/README.md

 * User registration and authentication.
 * Update and Delete account information
 * Create, update and delete your projects
-* Review and comment other's projects
+* Review and comment on other's projects
 * Send messages to developers and read your inbox messages
 * Reset password to your account via email